 Digging into the Word of God can seem intimidating at first, but we’re here to help you begin, without getting overwhelmed.
 Let’s get started!

-3 Reasons to Study the Bible (What’s Your Why?)
+3 Reasons to Study the Bible (Or, What’s Your Why?)

 Why do you want to study the Bible?
 Pause and consider this.
 God is drawing you in, prompting you to grow closer to Him.
 Having some concrete reasons and understanding why this is important to you will help you stay motivated to study long after the initial inspiration has passed.
 Here are three solid reasons to begin studying the Bible: